robertbasic/pugdebug/README.md

 ## using pugdebug

+If you are using a pugdebug build, just execute the binary, that should bring up pugdebug.

-In a terminal go to the directory where you have pugdebug cloned and start it by issuing a `python app.py` command.
+If you cloned this repository, go to the sources directory, activate the Python virtual environment and start pugdebug by issuing a `python app.py` command.

-On the left side you can see a simple file browser that should list your home directory.

-Under it is an input field with the label `Root:`, containing the path to your home directory.

-By entering a new root path in the `root` input field will change the root directory of the file browser.

-For example, on my laptop it starts with `/home/robert` and the file browser lists my home directory.
-If I enter `/home/robert/www/pugdebug` into the `root` input field, the file browser will change to the pugdebug web project.

-But this is just temporary, it will be nicer in the future.
+## pugdebug settings

+To bring up the `Settings` window, navigate to `Files -> Settings` (shortcut: `Ctrl+S`).

+### pugdebug path settings

+The `Path` section refers to the path settings.

+The `Root` under the `Path` section is the root path where the project you want to debug is located.

+The `Maps from` under the `Path` section is for when the project you want to debug is under a virtual machine, like Vagrant.
+Here you would enter the path of the project under that VM.

+For example, if a project I'm working on is in `/home/robert/wwww/pugdebug` and that maps to `/var/www` under the VM, the `Root` would be set to `/home/robert/www/pugdebug` and the `Maps from` would be set to `/var/www`.

+### pugdebug debugger settings

+The `Host` setting should be the IP address of the machine on which pugdebug runs.
+In most cases it is perfectly fine to leave this field blank.

+The `Port` setting is the port number on which xdebug will attempt to connect to the machin on which pugdebug runs.
+The default port is `9000`.

+The `IDE Key` setting allows to filter out messages from xdebug based on this value.

+`Break at first line` tells the debugger should it break on the first line or not.

+`Max depth`, `Max children` and `Max data` settings control the amount of information about variables is retrieved from xdebug.

 ## debugging sessions

-To start a debugging session, click the "Start" button in the top left corner.
+To start a debugging session, click the "Start" button in the top left corner (Shortcut: F2).

 Load your web project in your browser and start a [HTTP debugging session](http://xdebug.org/docs/remote#browser_session).